Groestlcoin/LndHub/README.md

 * https://medium.com/@jpthor/running-lndhub-on-mac-osx-5be6671b2e0c

 ```
-git clone git@github.com:BlueWallet/LndHub.git
+git clone git@github.com:Groestlcoin/LndHub.git
 cd LndHub
 npm i
 ```

-Install `bitcoind`, `lnd` and `redis`.
+Install `groestlcoind`, `lnd` and `redis`.
 Edit `config.js` and set it up correctly.
 Copy `admin.macaroon` and `tls.cert` in root folder of LndHub.

-`bitcoind` should run with `-deprecatedrpc=accounts`, for now.
+`groestlcoind` should run with `-deprecatedrpc=accounts`, for now.
 Lndhub expects Lnd's wallet to be unlocked, if not - it will attempt to unlock it with password stored in `config.lnd.password`.
 Don't forget to enable disk-persistance for `redis`.